Kailash Yatra Fixed Departure Date 2026 Click Here

 52KM/32Miles

-Major Highlights of Kailash Circumambulation
+Major Highlights of Kailash Mansarovar Yatra

 • Walk around Mount Kailash, known as the abode of Lord Shiva and Goddess Parvati.

-• Enjoy the peaceful beauty of Lake Mansarovar, believed to have been created by Lord Brahma from his consciousness. (according to Hindu Mythology).
+• Enjoy the peaceful beauty of Lake Mansarovar, believed to have been created by Lord Brahma from his consciousness (according to Hindu Mythology).

 • Cross the highest point on the Kailash Kora, Dolma La Pass at 5,630M.